-OpenAI launches Codex Security — AI tool that finds and patches code and database vulnerabilities
+OpenAI launches Codex Security — AI agent for automated code-vulnerability detection and fixes

 Neutral